ModRealms-Network/The-Midnight/curseforge/description.md

 # **The Midnight**

+**IMPORTANT ANNOUNCEMENT:** The Midnight is being completely rewritten from the ground up for better stability and performance!
+For more information on the rewrite, join our Discord server and check out #announcements, or ask us in there directly!

 *The Midnight* is a mod being developed by Cryptic Mushroom that adds a new, mysterious and scary dimension to explore.
 It is a dimension of darkness; the only light comes from crystals and the various life of the dimension.
 You may travel willingly to this dimension, though you may unwillingly encounter a rifter and be dragged into this strange and hostile world...
-The Midnight was originally an entry for MMD's SpookyJam 2018, but it has now moved from alpha to beta, marking the beginning of a new chapter as we work toward our first release!

 **Minecraft 1.12.2 - 1.14.4:** To get to the dimension, you will need to find a glowing, red rift.
 These will spawn randomly during the night both above ground and in caves.
 Rifts are often accompanied by unfriendly figures known as rifters.